 Music is another popular therapy in which BVL is very involved.
 For almost 30 years, BVL has sponsored the tours of the energetic and effervescent entertainment troupe “Re-Creation.”
 Each year, a new edition of these young singers travels across the nation, performing for veterans in VA Medical Centers and State Homes, bringing their special version of musical therapy.
 Here’s what the staff at the Togus, Maine VA Medical Center wrote, “Re-Creation visited us . . . bringing the veterans a wonderful stage performance.
 Our veterans

-For 30 years, BVL has supported the tours of “Re-Creation” to VA Hospitals nationwide.
+For more than 30 years, BVL has supported the tours of “Re-Creation” to VA Hospitals nationwide.

 laughed, cried, and sang right along with the music.
 It was immediately evident how much the performance touched them.”
 And from the Recreation Therapy department at the VAMC in Tomah, Wis., “The members of Re-Creation were great.
 Such talent and enthusiasm!
 I enjoyed watching the show, but I also enjoyed watching the veterans — their toes were tapping, smiles spread across their faces, and several were practically dancing right out of their wheelchairs!
 To say the performance is “therapeutic” is just a slight understatement!